-Step 4 – The filled-in and signed DIS slip must be submitted to the account holder’s existing broker or DP and collect the acknowledgement receipt from him.
+Step 4: The filled-in and signed DIS slip must be submitted to your existing broker or DP.
+Then collect the acknowledgement receipt.

 It will take between 3-5 business days for the existing broker to transfer the required shares from the old Demat account and for the new broker to receive the shares in the new account.
 The current broker may apply a few charges for this procedure, and the rates vary from one broker to another.